StructionSite/cimg-rust/README.md

 Currently, there is only a Node variant of this image.
 The Node variant includes the latest LTS version of Node, [installed via the `n` Node version manager](https://github.com/tj/n).
 To use a different Node version, see [Installing/Activating Node Versions](https://github.com/tj/n#installingactivating-node-versions), or use [CircleCI's Node orb](http://circleci.com/orbs/registry/orb/circleci/node#commands-install-node) to manually install a different version of Node.
 See below for explanation of specific `-node` (and other) tags.

-To create the functionality of a `browsers` variant, use [CircleCI's `browser-tools` orb](http://github.com/circleci-public/browser-tools-orb/) to install browsers at runtime.
+To create the functionality of a `-browsers` variant, use [CircleCI's `browser-tools` orb](http://github.com/circleci-public/browser-tools-orb/) to install browsers at runtime.

 ## Tags